enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 ## Research Projects at BFH
 Two collaborative research projects at the Bern University of Applied Sciences, conducted jointly by the departments AHB and HAFL, illustrate many of the practical challenges associated with managing distributed sensor systems: *Internet of Soils (IoS)* and *Mobile Urban Green (MUG)*.

 - **IoS** focuses on measuring soil moisture in protection forests using an autonomous, solar-powered sensor network based on LoRaWAN technology.
-The goal is to support long-term environmental monitoring by capturing time-series data from remote locations.
-[37]
+The goal is to support long-term environmental monitoring by capturing time-series data from remote locations. [@bfh-ios]
 - **MUG** builds on insights from IoS and focuses on assessing the cooling effects of trees placed in large movable containers within urban areas.
-The project combines environmental measurements such as temperature, solar radiation, and water usage with modeling approaches to evaluate and simulate their impact at both the individual tree and neighborhood scale.
-[38]
+The project combines environmental measurements such as temperature, solar radiation, and water usage with modeling approaches to evaluate and simulate their impact at both the individual tree and neighborhood scale. [@bfh-mug]

 Although the two projects differ in focus and context, they share a similar technical foundation regarding sensor hardware, wireless data transmission, and data management workflows.
 This similarity revealed several recurring issues that limit scalability and maintainability, especially as new deployments introduce variations in hardware, data models, or project-specific requirements.